chaneleef/Lumi-Notes/README.md

 A cute, kawaii-styled notes app built with the **MERN** stack (MongoDB, Express, React, Node).
 Create, view, edit, and delete notes — with a soft pink & white theme and a walking bear loader. ✨

+## Features

+- ✍️ Create, view, edit, and delete notes
+- 👤 Accounts — sign up / log in, with each user's notes kept private
+- 🔒 Secure auth — bcrypt-hashed passwords + JWT in an httpOnly cookie
+- 🧸 Guest mode — try it without an account (notes saved only in your browser)
+- 🐻 Walking-bear loading animation (shown only if loading takes over 3s)
+- 🚦 Optional Redis rate limiting (fails open when not configured)
+- 🌸 Responsive pink & white UI (Tailwind CSS v4, Fredoka font)
+- 🔔 Toast notifications for actions

 ## Tech stack

 - **Frontend:** React 19 + Vite, React Router, Tailwind CSS v4, react-hot-toast, lucide-react